parttimehacker/admin/README.md

 # admin
-System administration process to initialize the do it your self home automation system (DIYHAS).
+System administration process to initialize the do it yourself home automation system (DIYHAS).
 ## Description:
-This is my latest Raspberry Pi project that implements an administration server and MQTT-to-HTTP translator for my "do it yourself home automation" system.
+This is my latest **Raspberry Pi** project that implements an administration server and MQTT-to-HTTP translator for my "do it yourself home automation" system.
 The application requires **Raspbian OS** and is written in **python3**.
 I usually create a **systemd service** so the application runs at boot.

 ## Installation:
-Installation is a three step process.
-First clone the repository.
-Next, install dependent software with the **requiements.txt** file.
-The final step is to decide whether to manually run the application from the command line or use a systemd service at boot.
+Installation is a two step process.
+First clone the repository, and then install dependent software with the **requiements.txt** file.

 - Step 1 - clone this repository
 ```